KirilMadzharov/Programming-Fundamentals-with-Python---May-2023/README.md

 Each week's folder presents the topics I covered, the depth of study undertaken, comprehensive details about the challenges addressed, and insights from my course progression.

-You will also find the official certification issued by Software University.
-The authenticity of this document can be confirmed using the QR code located at the bottom of the certificate.
+You can find "Programming Fundamentals with Python - May 2023 - Certificate" file located at the bottom of this repository.
+Software University has issued this official certification, and its legitimacy can be verified by scanning the QR code present at the certificate's lower left section.

 **More about Programming Fundamentals:**